DerfDa180155/CarGame/doc/DevLog.md

 Started updating the map selector, to have multiple map pages.
 There is a maximum of 15 maps per page.
 The custom maps are showen on a seperate own page.
 Updated the button class, so that a button can be enabled and disabled.

+## 20.03.2024

+Updated the map selector to show only the maps of the current page.

+## 21.03.2024

+Added next and previous buttons to the map selector.

+## 22.03.2024

+Started implementing custom maps on the map selector.

+## 23.03.2024

+Started splitting the buttons of the map selector in multiple arrays to separate the maps.